sachinmodde/sac_46/README.md

 # sac_46
 for one practice

-im not in stable on track having on 240bhp on just 190kg 11000rpm touch in 350k/h
+there are two beauties one is for drag race and another for track race

+busa im having 215 bhp

+and top speed in 11000rpm in 310kmh